C

 Private holiday house - NSW South Coast

-This Uni Assessment required me to work with a client who wanted to renovate the kitchen for their new holiday home.
+This University Assessment required me to work with a client who wanted to renovate the kitchen for their new holiday home.
 I worked with them to create a kitchen that can host a large number of people in their house yet retains a cozy feel of a home which helps to bring people together.
 The green cabinets were sympathetic to the natural setting in which the dwelling is located and the marble benchtop represents the rugged cliffs of the nearby NSW South Coast.
 The couple also wanted to capture the historic nature of the holiday home with an overall nostalgic feel and this was accomplished with retro fittings, SMEG appliances and timber surfaces.

 South Coast Residency - Documentation